Shrewsbury Town F.C.: New Meadow

 A new stadium was opened in July 2007 on Oteley Road, Meole Brace.
 It features a 9,875 all-seater capacity in four separate stands for football.

 Capacity for concerts at the stadium is 17,000.

 The ground has conference facilities, a function area, snack bars, licensed bars, a club shop and a restaurant.
-Within the stadium confines are training facilities for the club and a 5-a-side football complex which is run by Powerleague.
+Within the stadium confines are training facilities for the club and a 5-a-side football complex which is run The Shrewsbury Town Foundation.

 The first match at the stadium was 4–0 win against A-line Allstars featuring Gianfranco Zola on 14 July 2007.
 The first league match was a 1–0 win against Bradford City with Dave Hibbert scoring the winner.
 Shrewsbury's record victory at this ground is 7–0 against Gillingham on 13 September 2008 in League Two.
-The record attendance at the New Meadow is 10,210 vs. Chelsea in the 2014–15 Football League Cup.
-The record league attendance for the New Meadow was 9,510 for a League One tie against Wolverhampton Wanderers in September 2013.
+The record attendance at New Meadow is 10,210 vs. Chelsea in the 2014–15 Football League Cup.
+The record league attendance at New Meadow was 9,510 for a League One tie against Wolverhampton Wanderers in September 2013.

-The England under-19s and under-20s have both played at the stadium.
-The England Women's team have played three matches at the New Meadow.
-For sponsorship reasons, the stadium is currently named the Montgomery Waters Meadow since July 2017.
+The England under-18s, under-19s, under-20s, under-21s and England women's senior team have all played at the stadium.
+The England Women's team have played three matches at New Meadow.
+For sponsorship reasons, the stadium has been named The Croud Meadow since June 2023.